elfrank/elfrank.github.io/_posts/2020-12-30-improving-systems-through-better-decisions.md

 I started reflecting on the quality of our systems and their architecture.
 Our newer systems are in better shape overall, while the older ones suffered from outdated design choices.
 The next insight was: "Our systems are the sum of technical decisions made over time."
 If we can improve our decision-making, we can improve our systems' health and the health of the individuals in a team -- who wants to work on bad systems after all?

 The average technical decision of the average engineer is probably a good proxy to measure systems' health.
-If you only trust your most senior engineers, or your top performers or the best title in the room, your systems aren't probably in good shape.
+If you only trust your most senior engineers or top performers or the best title in the room, your systems aren't probably in good shape.
 The next question that popped into my head was: "how can making good decisions become easier than making bad decisions?".

 ### Lesson 3.
 Architect the environment, not the system